 Professor Baxter, chairperson.
-Professors Ballard, S. Grilli, Hu, Miller, and Tyce; Associate Professor Roman; Assistant Professors Dahl, and Licht; Associate Research Professors A. Grilli and Potty; Adjunct Professors Corriveau, Moran, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, and Spaulding, and Stepanishen.
+Professors Ballard, S. Grilli, Hu, Miller, and Tyce; Associate Professor Roman; Assistant Professors Dahl, Hashemi, and Licht; Associate Research Professors A. Grilli, Potty, and Vincent; Adjunct Professors Corriveau, Moran, Muench, Sharpe, and Shonting; Adjunct Assistant Professors Barton, Cousins, Crocker, Dossot, and Newman; Professors Emeriti Kowalski, Silva, Spaulding, and Stepanishen.

 Department Mission Statement.
 The Department of Ocean Engineering’s missions are to provide high-quality undergraduate and graduate degree programs that prepare our students for professional careers in ocean engineering in industry, academia, and government; to develop and maintain internationally recognized research programs in selected areas of ocean engineering; to actively serve the profession and community in our areas of expertise; and to provide a challenging work and learning environment where diversity, community, scholarship, professional development, and excellence are valued and rewarded.
 The program is designed to provide students with a strong base in fundamental sciences, mathematics, and engineering; a broad base in ocean engineering; opportunities for the integration of theory, experimentation, and design; appreciation of ethical, social, and environmental issues in the practice of the profession; and strong oral and written communication skills.